InteractiveComputerGraphics/stark_micropolar/README.md

 ## Build instructions

 The project uses CMake as a build system and should work on Windows, Linux and macOS.
-In-source builds are supported but we recommend building in a subfolder:
+In-source builds are supported, but we recommend building in a subfolder:
 ```bash
 mkdir build
 cd build